jmagman/flutter-wiki/Compiling-the-engine.md

     * `ninja -C out/host_debug_unopt` for host-side executables.
     * These commands can be combined.
 Ex: `ninja -C out/android_debug_unopt && ninja -C out/host_debug_unopt`
     * For MacOS, you will need older version of XCode(9.4 or below) to compile android_debug_unopt and android_debug_unopt_x86.
 If you only care about x64, you can ignore this
-    * For Googlers, consider also using the option `-j 100` to parallelize the build using Goma.
+    * For Googlers, consider also adding the flag `--goma` to your gn command, then using `autoninja` to parallelize the build using Goma.
 Before that, you may need to set up `GOMA_DIR` environmental variable, which, depending on where you install Goma, may be in `~/goma` or `depot_tools/.cipd_bin`.

 This builds a debug-enabled ("unoptimized") binary configured to run Dart in checked mode ("debug").
 There are other versions, see [[Flutter's modes]].